Zigzag path connects two Monte Carlo samplers: Hamiltonian counterpart to a piecewise deterministic Markov process: Zigzag Hamiltonian Monte Carlo

-In Theorem~\ref{thm:existence_and_propeties_of_hamiltonian_zigzag} below, we make a convenient assumption to ensure that a trajectory avoids the problematic sets \eqref{eq:problematic_set} from almost every initial state.
-The theorem also establishes the time-reversibility and symplecticity of the dynamics, which together imply that Hamiltonian zigzag preserves the target distribution and thus constitutes a valid transition kernel \citep{neal2010hmc, fang2014compressible_hmc}. \begin{theorem} Suppose that $\potential$ is twice continuously differentiable and that the sets $\{ \bposition : \partial_i \potential(\bposition) = 0 \}$ comprise smooth manifolds of dimension at most $\nParam - 1$.
-Then, for all initial conditions $(\bposition(0), \bmomentum(0)) \in \mathbb{R}^{2\nParam} \setminus \zeroMeasureSet$ away from a set $\zeroMeasureSet$ of measure zero, there exists a unique solution that satisfies Eq~\eqref{eq:hamilton_under_laplace_momentum} at almost every $t \geq 0$ and whose position component is continuous in $t$.
-Moreover, the dynamics is time-reversible and symplectic on $\mathbb{R}^{2\nParam} \setminus \zeroMeasureSet$. \end{theorem} The assumption of Theorem~\ref{thm:existence_and_propeties_of_hamiltonian_zigzag} in particular holds for any strongly log-concave target since it would imply that $\nabla \partial_i \potential \neq 0$ and, by the implicit function theorem, that $\{ \bposition : \partial_i \potential(\bposition) = 0 \}$ is a manifold of dimension $d - 1$.
-More generally, the conclusions would hold under a weaker assumption as long as it ensures the trajectory does not come across the sets \eqref{eq:problematic_set}.
+PossibilityOfWeakerAssumption{ In Theorem~\ref{thm:existence_and_propeties_of_hamiltonian_zigzag} below, we make a convenient assumption to ensure that a trajectory avoids the problematic sets \eqref{eq:problematic_set} from almost every initial state.
+While identifying more general conditions is beyond the scope of this work, we believe the dynamics to be well-defined under a much weaker assumption on $\potential(\bposition)$ satisfied by most practical situations. } The theorem also establishes the time-reversibility and symplecticity of the dynamics, which together imply that Hamiltonian zigzag preserves the target distribution and thus constitutes a valid transition kernel \citep{neal2010hmc, fang2014compressible_hmc}. \begin{theorem} Suppose that $\potential(\bposition)$ is twice continuously differentiable and that the sets $\{ \bposition : \partial_i \potential(\bposition) = 0 \}$ comprise differentiable manifolds of dimension at most $\nParam - 1$.
+PartOfTheoremStatement{ Then Eq~\eqref{eq:hamilton_under_laplace_momentum} defines a unique dynamics on $\mathbb{R}^{2\nParam}$ away from a set of Lebesgue measure zero.
+More precisely, there is a measure zero set $\zeroMeasureSet \subset \mathbb{R}^{2\nParam}$ such that, for all initial conditions $(\bposition(0), \bmomentum(0)) \in \mathbb{R}^{2\nParam} \setminus \zeroMeasureSet$, there exists a unique solution that satisfies Eq~\eqref{eq:hamilton_under_laplace_momentum} at almost every $t \geq 0$, that remains in $\mathbb{R}^{2\nParam} \setminus \zeroMeasureSet$ for all $t \geq 0$, and whose position component is continuous in $t$. } Moreover, the dynamics is time-reversible and symplectic on $\mathbb{R}^{2\nParam} \setminus \zeroMeasureSet$. \end{theorem}